About ten days ago, I had a seizure.

-Now I’m not a medical expert, but my understanding is that anything below 95% is simply not enough.
+I’m not a medical expert, but I understand that anything below 95% is insufficient.

-At 80%, your organs will start to shut down; you face impaired functioning of major muscle groups, including your heart; your brain takes a vacation.
+At 80%, your organs will start to shut down; you face impaired functioning of significant muscle groups, including your heart and brain vacations.

 That’s where I was.
-80% oxygen saturation, no idea what was going on, aimlessly walking on the sidewalk, pleading for my life with the emergency response team.
+80% oxygen saturation, no idea what was happening, aimlessly walking on the sidewalk, pleading for my life with the emergency response team.

-Remember how I fetched the remote under the dog when I sat down to enjoy my oatmeal?
+Remember how I fetched the remote under the dog when I sat to enjoy my oatmeal?

 Keeping that in mind, one EMT asked me where my house key was so she could lock up the house.

-I told her and when she came back in the ambulance, I asked her if my dog had bothered her since she was on the couch with me.
+I told her, and when she returned to the ambulance, I asked her if my dog had bothered her since she was on the couch with me.

 She told me the dog was locked in her kennel.
 I don’t remember at any time putting the dog in her kennel.

 So I looked up at the clock and saw it was –:45.
-I could only see the light no arm on the clock.
-I was starting to feel better, and I was a bit more coherent.
+I could only see the light, no arm on it.
+I was starting to feel better and a bit more coherent.

-I was interacting with the emergency personnel and she asked me what was the last thing I remembered.
+I was interacting with the emergency personnel, and she asked me what the last thing I remembered was.

 I said I was fixing oatmeal about 10 minutes before I called.
 She confirmed I meant about 9:30 AM.